FJNel/HA_COS216/APIdoc.md

   "order_id": 123
 }
 ```
-> **Note:** The drone must be available and at HQ, and the order must be in "Storage" with no drone assigned.
+> **Note:** The drone must be available and at HQ, and the order must be in "Storage" with no drone assigned and within 5km of HQ.
+The drone's altitude will be set to 10.

 #### Example Request (Deliver Order):
 ```json